deepaksood619/deepaksood619.github.io/docs/frontend/react/components.md

 ## Controlled Input Null Value

 Specifying thevalueprop on a [controlled component](https://reactjs.org/docs/forms.html#controlled-components) prevents the user from changing the input unless you desire so.
-If you've specified avaluebut the input is still editable, you may have accidentally setvaluetoundefinedornull.
+If you've specified avaluebut the input is still editable, you may have accidentally set value to undefined or null.

 https://reactjs.org/docs/forms.html